 One star can increase revenues 9%

 The first aspect that comes to mind when trying to determine a business’s reputation capital is its online ratings and reviews.
-Since reputation capital is difficult to quantify, it’s nice that at least one aspect of the term is easily quantifiable.
-Ratings are a powerful and commonplace tool in determining a company’s reputation capital.
+Since reputation capital is difficult to quantify, it’s nice that at least one aspect of the term is easily measured.
+Ratings are a powerful and commonplace tool used to determine a company’s reputation capital.

 Grow your tribe with a better brand image